 Hotel Radio is presented as quasi “talk radio”.
 Sequences vary from quiz shows to phone-ins, on topics ranging from garbage to duck hunting.
 Fast switching between segments, technical confusion, interruptions, and silence create extreme changes in the atmosphere of the piece.
 Hotel Radio observes a single person in a game with different communication and information systems, and documents the loneliness which lies beneath.

 Founded in 2002, ON AIR is the Berlin based production company of Frauke Havemann and Eric Schefter.
 Over the years they have created films, performances and installations developed in collaboration with various authors, filmmakers and performers.

-Frauke Havemann joined forces with video artist Eric Schefter and performer Neal Wach to explore the juncture between live performance and video.
+ON AIR started when Frauke Havemann joined forces with video artist Eric Schefter and performer Neal Wach to explore the juncture between live performance and video.
 Starting from a collection of “found” texts, they began rehearsing and shooting.
 As in a game, rules and tasks were developed which could be followed or ignored.
 The cinematic principle of “the cut” could be used for interruption, irritation or an expandable interval.
 The goal was to be precise in timing and reaction, while allowing decision-making and flexibility within the performance situation, a challenge with Neal playing against himself on video.